Can’t open your hospital CD or USB? Here’s what is on the disc — and what to do next

 Related reading

-DICOM viewer overview · Understand my scan & report — hub · Patient blog
+What is DICOM? — plain-English explainer · What does my report mean? — patient hub · Patient blog